 - Contextual information at the beginning,

-- Placing their email address at the bottom of the page.
+- Placing their contact information at the bottom of the page.

 What could be improved:

-- Placing important information in the image captions to give context,
+- Placing important information in every image caption to give context,

 - Did they finish the work under budget?